jdb/jdb.github.com/dup.rst

 What do you mean by fast?
 =========================

-Let's build different lists with different characteristics and time each implementation. *randlist* returns a list according to input
+Let's build different lists with different characteristics and compare each implementation. *randlist* returns a list according to input
 characteristics: